gardener/gardener/docs/development/getting_started_locally.md

 make kind-up KIND_ENV=local
 ```

+> If you want to setup an IPv6 KinD cluster, use `make kind-up IPFAMILY=ipv6` instead.

 This command sets up a new KinD cluster named `gardener-local` and stores the kubeconfig in the `./example/gardener-local/kind/local/kubeconfig` file.

 > It might be helpful to copy this file to `$HOME/.kube/config` since you will need to target this KinD cluster multiple times.